 - The Yale Institute for Network Science (YINS), which is taking an interdisciplinary approach to network science, with the aim of improving public health and public policy through applied research.

 UConn is working hard, too.
-Its Department of Operations and Information Management (OPIM) is focused on the business end of big data, while its Institute for Advanced Systems Engineering is deeply involved with the big data applications in smart manufacturing.
-Big data divers should also check out the research labs (e.g. bioinformatics) in its Booth Engineering Center for Advanced Technology (BECAT).
+Institute for Advanced Systems Engineering is deeply involved with the big data applications in smart manufacturing.
+Big data divers can also check out the research labs in the Booth Engineering Center for Advanced Technology (BECAT).

 Online Data Science Programs in Connecticut